By: Connor Godfrey

 Location: Washington, DC

-One thing learned during this experience: “From this experience, I learned that work is more interesting when it serves a mission.”
+One important lesson I have learned from this fellowship:“From this experience, I learned that work is more interesting when it serves a mission.”